 The Junior Social Service League of Des Moines was founded in 1926 by Ruth Wallace-Wijkman and 10 other charter members.
 Like many League founders and members at that time in history, Ruth was a well-educated society woman who came from a family of affluence and influence: her father had been the U.S. Secretary of Agriculture, and her brother, Henry, would also serve in that same role and go on to become Franklin D. Roosevelt’s Vice President.
 Ruth attended both Iowa State University and Goucher College in Maryland, where she was a member of Pi Beta Phi at both schools.
-She gathered 10 of her fellow society friends to establish a Des Moines chapter of Junior League and set to working on improving their community through philanthropy and voluntarism.
+Upon her return to Des Moines, she gathered 10 of her fellow society friends to establish a Des Moines chapter of Junior League and set to working on improving their community through philanthropy and voluntarism.

 The Social Service League of Des Moines joined the Association of Junior Leagues International in 1931 and became the Junior League of Des Moines, Inc.